orionrobots/orionrobots.github.io/wiki/dc_motor.md

 The demonstration two electromagnet design is simple, and has limited efficiency and stability - professional motors are often a great deal more complex than this.

 Carbon is commonly used to lubricate the brushes on the commutators - as it is conductive (under some circumstances) while also being fairly hard wearing and not as messy as oil.

+### Stator

+A DC motor or generator commonly has a static/stationary set of two or more permanent magnets or coils - these are referred to as the stator.

+Depending on their design, they may actually be on the inside, or the outside of the motor.

+### Commutators

+Commutators are the curved copper plates around the armature of a DC Motor - with insulating material between them.
+They are also used in Generators, and some older switching systems(though those may have been replaced by solid state gear).

+These plates are in contact with the brushes which allow them to transmit power from the source to the coil windings.

+In a DC Motor, as the commutators move past the brushes their polarities change, therefore changing the polarity of the magnetic fields of the coils.

 ## Control Systems